 This growth produced a range of concerns resulting in confused communications and practical lessons.

-Part II will profile U.S. wood pellet markets and introduce these lessons.
+Part II profiles U.S. wood pellet markets and introduce these lessons.